 Dr. Daniel James Van Velsor was born on the 1st of May, 1833 in Southwold Township, Elgin County.
-His parents William Van Velsor and the former Eliza Bright, were farmers.
-He was the 3rd of 11 children.
-His siblings were; Calvin, Jerushia, John, William, Jacob, Rosanna, Rachel, Elijah, Ruth and Henry.
+He was the 3rd of 11 children born to William Van Velsor and the former Eliza Bright.
+His parents were farmers and his siblings were; Calvin, Jerushia, John, William, Jacob, Rosanna, Rachel, Elijah, Ruth and Henry.

-Dr. and Mrs. Van Velsor had 4 children, William Wallace, Edwin Raymond, Helena Maud and Daniel James.
-Their sons all became doctors.
+Dr. and Mrs. Van Velsor had 4 children; William Wallace Van Velsor, Edwin Raymond Van Velsor, Helena Maud Van Velsor and Daniel James Van Velsor.
+His sons all became doctors.

 In 1885 Bell Telephone service arrived in Blenheim.
-Dr. Van Velsor’s office and his residence was two of the first locations that were hooked up to the new system.
+Dr. Van Velsor’s office and his residence were two of the first locations that were hooked up to the new system.

 *His eldest son, Dr. William Wallace Van Velsor, was born in 1860 in Blenheim.
 In the 1881 census William is listed as a medical student.
 He married Jessie A. Pearson on the 17th of July, 1882 in Galt, Ontario.
 She was the daughter of John Pearson and the former Jane Walton Pearson.
-Dr. William Wallace Van Velsor died on the 28th of June, 1897 and he was buried at Evergreen Cemetery in Blenheim.
+Dr. William Wallace Van Velsor practiced medicine in Harrington, Nebraska.
+He died on the 28th of June, 1897 and he was buried at Evergreen Cemetery in Blenheim.
 His wife Jessie died on the 23rd of April, 1888 and she was also buried in Blenheim.

 **Dr. Edwin Raymond Van Velsor was born in 1862.
 He died on the 4th of June, 1905 at the age of 42.
 At the time of his death he was married and residing at 76 Marlborough Street in Blenheim, Ontario.